cs3110/textbook/src/chapters/modules/compilation_units.md

 `Stack` module.
 Re-using that name could lead to error messages that are somewhat hard to understand.

-Also put this code in `mystack.ml`, notice that there is no `struct..end` around it or any `module`:
+Also put this code in `mystack.ml`, noting that there is no `struct..end` around it or any `module`:

 ```ocaml